oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                       'None'
 message               VARCHAR(255)            readable information message for the
                                               user
-job_user              VARCHAR(20)             user name
+job_user              VARCHAR(255)             user name
 command               TEXT                    program to run queue_name            VARCHAR(100)            queue name properties            TEXT                    properties that assigned nodes must
                                               match
-launching_directory   VARCHAR(255)            path of the directory where to launch
+launching_directory   TEXT                    path of the directory where to launch
                                               the user process
 submission_time       INT UNSIGNED            date when the job was submitted start_time            INT UNSIGNED            date when the job was launched